-Inspire Fellows serve as workshop leaders and counselors for Y.O.U.'s 9-week summer learning program.
+Inspire Fellows serve as workshop leaders and counselors for Y.O.U.'s nine-week summer learning program.
 Fellows are chosen to develop and facilitate specific workshops in one area such as the arts, literature, STEM (science, technology, engineering, and math), or recreational activities.
 Additionally, all fellows help lead discussions and workshops on life skills topics.

 Primary responsibilities of Inspire Fellows include:

 The Fellowship experience offers a unique opportunity for growth for students thinking about a career in youth development, education, the arts, or non-profits.
 Fellows are provided supervision through both formal and informal feedback to help them grow.
 In this way, fellows develop their leadership skills, enhance their understanding of youth development, and build their non-profit management skills.

 The Inspire Fellow should have the following qualifications:

 The Fellowship offers a stipend.
 (Y.O.U. is also glad to provide documentation to any students who receive support from their universities for summer employment with a non-profit organization).
 Students should be local to the Chicagoland area and must have reasonable transportation to Evanston, Skokie, and Morton Grove to participate.

 |Applications will be accepted on a rolling basis between February and May.
 Please email firstname.lastname@example.org with questions.|